makerdao/governance-manual/parameter-index/surplus-auction/param-surplus-auction-limit.md

 ## Description
 During surplus auctions, excess DAI within the system is auctioned off in fixed lots for MKR.
 In this process, keepers bid on how much MKR they are willing to pay for a fixed Dai amount.
 MKR received this way is burned.

-To avoid flooding the system with too many simultaneous auctions, the maximum amount of DAI that can be auctioned at any given point of time is limited.
+To avoid flooding the system with too many simultaneous auctions, the maximum amount of DAI that can be auctioned at any given point in time is limited.
 The parameter that sets this limit is the Surplus Auction Limit or `lid` parameter.

-For example, if the Surplus Auction Limit is set to 30,000, then there can be at most 30,000 DAI being auctioned for MKR at any point of time.
+For example, if the Surplus Auction Limit is set to 30,000, then there can be at most 30,000 DAI being auctioned for MKR at any point in time.

 ## Purpose